lhoebeke/CameravallenCode/README.md

 ## Contact

 The Lifewatch team of the Research Institute for Nature and Forest (INBO) supports the hardware infrastructure and access to the Agouti platform for Belgian partners.
 For more information, check the [cameratrap project page](http://cameratraps.inbo.be/) or contact directly [Jim Casaer](mailto:jim.casaer@inbo.be) for any questions about the hardware or the usage of the Agouti application.
+For any data-related questions, take contact with [team Lifewatch](mailto:team_lifewatch@inbo.be).